Needle and Squaretops Rock Climbing

 From La Cueva or Modoc Mine Road, or on the east side from about the middle of Pine Tree Trail, look at individual peaks and/or routes for details.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Needle and Squaretops:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Needle and Squaretops:

 Featured Route For Needle and Squaretops